mdsrayyan/chef-book/README.md

 - Equipped with code snippets to help developers to ease the process of documentation
 - Project uses material for UX (opiniated)
 - Uses NgRx store to communicate between components easily.
-- Uses Flex to make sure the application in responsive enough
+- Uses Flex to make sure the application is fully responsive

 # Deployment